-We need space to complete works and this will have an impact on the native vegetation along Warren Street, through Victoria Park and in New South Wales.
+A project of this significance requires space to complete works and this will have an impact on the native vegetation along Warren Street, through Victoria Park and in New South Wales.

 There will be changes to the environment, particularly along the route that passes through the Victoria Park precinct.
 However, we have designed the overall route for the project to minimise the impact on the area’s biodiversity.

 Protecting the environment

 To help us minimise the number of trees affected by design and construction, we’ve undertaken a detailed tree mapping study to develop a vegetation database.